Build Playbooks with Leadbot 2.0Last Updated: May 31, 2018

 - End conversation to end the conversation and trigger no actions.

-In addition to button responses, users can type their own responses and we'll be able to do keyword matching.
+In addition to button responses, visitors can type their own responses and we'll be able to do keyword matching.
+Users can customize how the bot handles certain words, whether the visitor's response contains a word, is equal to a word, or is similar to a word.

 Goals represent the end of conversations.
 You've asked all the necessary questions and are ready to proceed.